abyarth7/chitti/src/node-src/README.md

 ```

 ### Throwing an Error from handlers:
-Note: Before throw a protobuf messages ensure it is Error enabled
+Note: Before throwing a protobuf message instance(error object), ensure that it is Error enabled otherwise the client will not recieve its as an [Error](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Error) object.
 ```js
 class MyService extends TestgrpcService.Service {
     async hellogrpc(req) {